 Reading - Children participate in daily shared reading to develop their reading comprehension and awareness of reading fluency, as well as to promote a love of reading.
 We read a range of books and other sources across the curriculum to develop our vocabulary and comprehension.
 Children are heard read in school individually throughout the week and are assessed regularly.
 For home readers, we follow the Oxford Reading Tree programme.
 This is often enhanced by other schemes which suit the varying abilities of our pupils and support their phonic development.
 All children are expected to read at least 3 times a week at home.

-Writing - We teach writing daily using a Talk 4 Writing approach using books as a stimulus for our own writing.
+Writing - We teach writing daily using books as a stimulus for our own writing.
 This approach develops oracy and supports our communcation and language development.
 Writing is modelled together as a class and children then apply these skills throughout the day in small group led or independent tasks.
 We teach pre-cursive handwriting in EYFS using Letter-join and a wide range of fine motor activities support handwriting development.

 Mathematics - Maths Mastery is a specific programme followed to teach the basic skills of maths through a mastery approach which ensures pupils have a deep understanding of the key concepts needed within Early Years.
 Through using Concrete, Pictorial and Abstract methods our pupils develop and build upon the basic skills needed in arithmetic and reasoning.
 In Early Years we use White Rose resources which have been designed to support this approach and are continued across the school in Key Stage 1 and 2.